How To Eat Out With Whining & Fighting Kids.

 For parents…Do not make the rules unless you are serious about them.
 You have to be serious about the rules before implementing them or else you waken your credibility and effectiveness on your kids.

 Do not nag, preach, remind, and correct constantly.
-Avoid paying attention to your kids unwanted behavior or else you will encourage it to grow.
-When you kids start showing tantrums at the table, simply ignore it and take him or her to the car.
+Avoid paying attention to your kid’s unwanted behavior or else you will encourage it to grow.
+When your kids start showing tantrums at the table, simply ignore it and take him or them to the car.
 Correcting or lecturing will not help.
 Notice when your kids are behaving properly.
 Acknowledge your kids with a smile, or nod, or touch when they are quiet and under control at the table.
 This encourages the development of healthy behavior, at home and outside.